wikimedia/operations-debs-varnish4/lib/libvarnishapi/vsl-tags.rst

 SessClose - Client connection closed
-	SessionClose is the last record for any client connection.
+	SessClose is the last record for any client connection.

 	The format is::